GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/4.2/en.md

 }
 ```

-This query creates, updates and deletes category terms for a custom `some-tag-taxonomy` category:
+This query creates, updates and deletes tag terms for a custom `some-tag-taxonomy` tag:

 ```graphql
 mutation CreateUpdateDeleteTags {